The concept of Rank-Size Rule or Rank-Size Distribution

 The Rank-Size Rule was revealed in both developed and underdeveloped countries when the cumulative frequency of cities with a population of greater than twenty thousand people was ranked against the size of a city on a log-normal scale.

-The distribution of city sizes in terms of population in both underdeveloped and developed countries has recently come under close examination by specialist in many academic fields.
+The distribution of city sizes in terms of population in both underdeveloped and developed countries has recently come under close examination by specialist in many academic fields and under settlement geography.
 The advent of general systems theory has proved to be an invaluable analytical approach to the study of city size distribution, in that it incorporates stochastic growth theory, and the concept of entropy.
 The two aspects of general systems theory have been very useful in explaining some of the empirical regularities observed of city size distribution, especially the rank size distribution.

 For example: is there any significance in the fact that some cities have grown faster than other cities?
 What are the causes of his growth?
 What are the problems associated with differential growth and size of cities?